LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

 # Grading (total 10 points)

-- 6 completion of items marked TODO in `src/main` and correct behavior
+- 5.5 completion of items marked TODO in `src/main` and correct behavior
 - 0.5 additional non-square maze
 - 2 tests for maze1 and your additional maze
-- 1.5 written part
+- 2 written part
-  - 1 responses to the questions above
+  - 1.5 responses to the questions above
   - 0.5 grammar, style, formatting

 # Extra credit

-- 1 Distinguish between the way out and dead-end attempts at the end.
+- 2 Distinguish between the way out and dead-end attempts at the end.
 In particular, represent visited cells leading to a dead end as - (minus).
-- 0.5 Try with both a stack (LIFO) and an ordinary queue (FIFO) and briefly discuss your findings.
+- 1 Try with both a stack (LIFO) and an ordinary queue (FIFO) and briefly discuss your findings.
+- 1 Total for up to two additional non-square mazes of size greater than 10x10.